isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/marine-and-offshore.md

     - title: When will the Updated Assessment Framework be implemented?
       content: |
         Implementation date will be 5 April 2021.
 The Mandatory Precautionary Measures (effective date: 5 April 2021) will apply to all inbound vessels arriving at our Singapore-based shipyards and waterfront facilities on 5 April 2021 onwards.
-For vessel repair jobs that shipyards have already issued the Letter of Acceptance (LOA) in accordance with the Mandatory Precautionary Measures dated 19th Feb, shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at <cco@edb.gov.sg>{:target="_blank"}, with their specific queries at least 7 calendar days in advance.
+For vessel repair jobs that shipyards have already issued the Letter of Acceptance (LOA) in accordance with the Mandatory Precautionary Measures dated 19th Feb, shipyards are to write to their respective account managers from the Singapore Economic Development Board (EDB) or Enterprise Singapore (ESG) and copy to EDB Central COVID Ops (CCO) team at [cco@edb.gov.sg](mailto:cco@edb.gov.sg), with their specific queries at least 7 calendar days in advance.
 The case will be assessed accordingly, and an approval may be given on a case-by-case basis.

     - title: Under what situation must SmartEntry@Sea be implemented?
       content: |